 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

 Car repairs can be costly even for damages that seem minor, especially in today’s high-tech vehicles.
-But it’s not just the cost of repairs that determines whether or not your car is fixed or written-off, it’s the value of your vehicle too.
+But it’s not just the cost of repairs that determines whether your car is fixed or written-off.
+It’s the value of your vehicle too.

 Your insurer chooses the option -- to repair or write-off -- that will make you whole again in the most cost-effective way for them.